minhsangdotcom/Clean-Architecture_The-Template/README.md

 }
 ```

-Define your new one at permissions dictionary then stop and start application again
+Define your new one at permissions list then stop and start application again

 ### 8.2.4.
 Filtering